Skip to main content

 System updates

-The system must be up-to-date before proceeding:
+The system must be up-to-date before proceeding, and portainer needs SELinux to be disabled:

 sudo dnf update -y